 Mock Convention: Washington and Lee’s famous “Mock Con” attracts national attention when it is held in the winter term of each presidential election year.
 The entire student body participates in this political exercise aimed at predicting the presidential candidate of the party out of power in the White House.
 The Mock Convention has achieved a remarkable record of accuracy and is considered to be the most realistic event of its kind in the nation.
 Every student has an opportunity to participate in at least one Mock Convention during a four-year career at Washington and Lee.
 The next Mock Convention is planned for 2020.
 Leadership positions for Mock Con are often filled several years in advance.

-The Real Estate Investment Society is a student-run group that seeks to use non-curricular activities to develop an enhanced understanding of real estate development and investment.
+The Real Estate Society is a student-run group that seeks to use co-curricular activities to develop an enhanced understanding of real estate development and investment.
 The group hosts guest speakers, conducts and publishes market research, and acts as pro bono consultants to external constituents.
-Group members are selected through a competitive annual application process.
-Interested students should contact Professor Scott Hoover.
+The group also manages a portion of the W&L endowment invested in real-estate investments in public equity markets.
+Group members are selected each fall through a competitive application process.

 Washington and Lee Student Consulting (WLSC): WLSC provides pro bono consulting to local, national, and international businesses and not-for-profits.
 The student managed group works on a variety of projects including marketing/business plans, website development, market entry strategies, and economic impact studies, in an effort to both help client organizations and provide students a chance to gain experience dealing with things studied in the classroom.
-Membership is open to sophomores, juniors, and seniors and involves a competitive application and interview process.
-Interested students should contact either Professor Elizabeth Oliver or Dean Rob Straughan.
+Membership is open to sophomores, juniors, and seniors.
+Group members are selected as sophomores each fall through a completitive application process.

-Venture Club (VC): VC provides students interested in entrepreneurship an opportunity to work with experienced entrepreneurs and begin to formulate business plans for their own venture.
-Admission to VC is competitive.
-Interested students should contact Professor Jeff Shay.
+Connolly Entrepreneurship Society: The Connolly Society provides students interested in entrepreneurship an opportunity to work with experienced entrepreneurs and begin to formulate business plans for their own venture.
+Admission is competitive.

 Administration of The Williams School